andybyers21/go-playground/notes.md

 - Pro’s and cons of GoLang
 - How the book is laid out

+### C1

+General coding overview, understanding the concepts of variables, functions, loops etc.

+Best practices.

+How code works, the differences between language types etc.

+### C2

+An overview of go on the using the above concepts.

+Why choose go.
+Concurrency and such.
+Cloud dev.

+Syntax.
+Basics variables functions and loops. - then go into these in more detail later on.

 ### Set-up and Install

 - Code editors, terminal, git etc.